Alex Titton

 Alex Paaschen Titton (born September 25, 1990) is a Brazilian footballer.

 Career

 Brazil

-Titton joined the youth academy of the famed Brazilian club Grêmio, with whom he played with for five seasons, before moving to the academy of their cross-town rivals, Internacional in 2007.
+Titton joined the youth academy of Brazilian club Grêmio, with whom he played with for five seasons, before moving to the academy of their cross-town rivals, Internacional in 2007.
 He began his professional career in 2008 at São José of the Campeonato Brasileiro Série D, playing for two seasons for the club's reserves.

 United States

 While in England on a trial with Tottenham Hotspur, Titton met AC St. Louis head coach Claude Anelka, who invited him to try out with the USSF Division 2 Professional League expansion franchise.
 He signed with St. Louis in February 2010., and made his debut for the team on April 17, 2010, in a game against the Austin Aztex.